canokeys/canokey-documentation/content/userguide/PIV.md

 | X25519         | E1           |
 | SM2            | 54           |

+Firmware version 3.1.1 adds NIST P-521 (`secp521r1`, algorithm ID `15`).
+Management software can read the extended algorithm IDs currently used by the device; use the values returned by the device.

 {{% notice note %}}
-CanoKey firmware version 3.0.0 only supports signing 32-byte data using the Ed25519 algorithm and only supports using internally generated X25519 keys.
+CanoKey firmware version 3.0.0 only supports signing 32-byte data using Ed25519 and only supports internally generated X25519 keys.
+Firmware version 3.0.2 and later are not affected by these limitations.
 {{% /notice %}}

 ### 1.2 Default Values